Area 5 Board Members

 Webmaster

 Eleanor Coffin has been ringing handbells for more than a decade; she learned to play in middle school, and rang with Purdue Bells while earning a degree in multidisciplinary engineering from Purdue University.
-She joined Joyful Sound, an Indianapolis-based community choir, in 2021, and has been on its board of directors since 2022, serving as secretary and now vice president.
+She joined Joyful Sound, an Indianapolis-based community choir, in 2021, and has been on its board of directors since 2022, serving as secretary, vice president, and president.
 Eleanor lives in Indianapolis and is a product design engineer at Catalyst Product Development Group.
 She likes to spend her free time hiking, exploring new places, or hanging out with her cat.

 State Chairs